webyrd/Barliman/README.md

 LONGER TERM:

 * make the editor cross-platform; Clojure/Clojurescript/core.logic and JavaScript versions could be especially nice
-* add structured editing capability, with auto-addition of logic variables
 * explore incremental computing with the editor
 * add type inferencer